We are no longer accepting event proposals for the British Science Festival 2023. Watch this space for the 2024 applications!

 Anyone can propose an event and the Festival celebrates science in its broadest sense.
 We are looking for proposals from individuals, researchers, industry professionals, artists, writers, organisations, charities, academic institutions, and more.

-Festival proposals should be aimed at non-specialist adults (16+) with a broad interest in science.
-We are looking for events that showcase cutting-edge science, celebrate the latest developments in science and technology and engage their audience in open discussion about relevant issues that affect culture and society.
 We aim to programme a range of formats from talks to drop-in activities and creative content that challenges perceptions of what science is and can be.

-We anticipate that the vast majority of events in the 2023 programme will use a range of participatory formats, besides talks and lecture-style events, and will take place outside of a traditional lecture-theatre setting.
+We anticipate that the vast majority of events in the 2024 programme will use a range of participatory formats, besides talks and lecture-style events, and will take place outside of a traditional lecture-theatre setting.

 To submit a proposal for an event please complete the proposal form.
-The deadline for Open Call applications is 09.00 on 20 February 2023.
+The deadline for Open Call applications is 23.59 on Tuesday 16 January 2024.

 Open Call Frequently Asked Questions

-This document provides answers to frequently asked questions about proposing an event for the British Science Festival 2023 and will help you to shape your idea into a successful proposal.
+This document provides answers to frequently asked questions about proposing an event for the British Science Festival 2024 and will help you to shape your idea into a successful proposal.

 The FAQ includes guidance about the content and format of events and information on Festival logistics.
 If you have any other questions, or if you would like to discuss your proposal, please email our festival inbox, and a member of the team will be able to advise on content, format, general Festival-related queries etc.